djcornutt/AzureScriptsDJC/README.md

 # AzureScriptsDJC
-Some nifty li' scripts I have created in my work that may be helpful
+Some nifty lil' scripts I have created in my work that may be helpful for you.